Castell Malgwyn

 Castell Malgwyn (alternatively Castle Malgwyn or Hammet House) is a grade II listed Georgian-style country house standing in a landscaped estate in the community of Manordeifi, Pembrokeshire, lying on the south bank of the river Teifi opposite the village of Llechryd.
 The gardens are listed at Grade II* on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
-The house is now a hotel.
+The house is now an upmarket B&B.

 History

 The present house was constructed c.1795 for Sir Benjamin Hammet, a wealthy entrepreneur from Taunton, Somerset, who bought the estate in 1791.
 It is built in three storeys of local Cilgerran stone with a hipped slate roof, a five-bay frontage and a two-storey wing.
 It replaced a previous house and was originally named Castle Malgwyn.

 Hammet, who founded and co-owned the bank of Esdaile, Hammet & Co. was elected MP for his home town of Taunton in 1782.
 He had originally bought the estate to acquire the associated tinplate works at nearby Penygored.
 He was given permission to close the public road from Llechryd to Cilgerran which ran through the estate and to reroute it further south to skirt the estate.
 This entailed building the Castell Malgwyn bridge over the "canal", a conduit which fed water to the tinworks, and Hammet Bridge over the Morgenau brook.
 The grounds were landscaped by local landscaper, Charles Price.
 They are listed at Grade II* on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.